 In order to increase accuracy by up to 31%, Watson needed data – lots of data.

-Simply by standing in front of the mirror, everyday Australians spoke to Watson as he analysed their age, gender and sunscreen coverage.
+So we invented the Watson Smart Mirror – a simple, engaging collection method which was showcased at an activation at Sydney’s Bondi Beach.
+Simply by standing in front of the mirror, Watson could analyse the age, gender and sunscreen coverage of everyday Australians.
 Where their risk profile warranted, they were referred to an on-site skin specialist who conducted a visual analysis and took high resolution images of any concerning moles for further analysis by a specialist dermatologist.

 – 22% of people who met Watson had an on-site skin check.

 – 40% were then referred onto a dermatologist for further analysis.